route/route.github.com/source/about.html.md

+---
+title: About
+---

 ### About me:
-I'm Dmitry Vorotilin – developer with knowledge of several programming languages and design patterns, open source contributor, strong team player.
+I'm [Dmitry Vorotilin](http://github.com/route) – developer with knowledge of several programming languages and design patterns, open source contributor, strong team player.
 Most of all I love my job, by the way it gives me an ability to live happily.
 I'm very curious about bugs and difficulties in programming and if I find